ericat/git-tips/README.md

 or simply  j k.

-You can also search withing the pagination with `/searchterm`
+You can also search within the pagination with `/searchterm`

 ### Some Housekeeping
 List all branches that have already been merged into `master`: